Track your progress

 - Click the "Save" button.

-To mark a check item as completed, check the check box ④ in front of the check item.
+To mark an item as complete, check the checkbox ④ in front of the check item.

-You can delete check items that are no longer necessary using the following method.
+You can delete unnecessary check items using the following method.

 - Right-click the target check item.

-The progress rate is calculated and displayed from the planned man-hours and remaining work time.
+The progress rate is calculated and displayed from the planned effort and remaining work time.

-The remaining work time is set to how much time is left until the task is completed.
+The remaining work time is set to indicate how much longer it will take to complete the task.

-- Before starting work, set the remaining work time to the same value as the planned man-hours.
+- Before starting the task, set the remaining work time to the same value as the planned effort.

-- The progress rate increases by reducing the remaining work time as the task progresses.
+- By decreasing the remaining work time as the task progresses, the progress rate increases.

-- The remaining work time can also be set from the time sheet.
+- Remaining work time can also be set from the timesheet.

-For details on the calculation method, please refer to the following link. : Set field values automatically
+For calculation methods, please refer to the following link: "Automatically Set Field Values"

 - Open the target project.

-- Right-click the "Progress rate" of the target work item.
+- Right-click on the "Progress Rate" of the target work item.

-- Select "Progress rate (remaining work hours)" from the "Determination method" list.
+- Select "Progress Rate (Remaining Work Time)" from the "Determination Method" list.

-- Set the "Remaining work hours" of the target work item to the same value as the planned effort.
+- Set the "Remaining Work Time" of the target work item to the same value as the planned effort.

-In the figure below, the remaining work hours are initially set to the same value as the planned effort.
+In the image below, the remaining work time is initially set to the same value as the planned effort.

-As the work progresses, the progress rate will increase if you reduce the remaining work time.
+As the work progresses, the progress rate increases as the remaining work time decreases.

 You can open the screen by clicking "Quick Watch" in the local navigation.

-In the example below, items are displayed in order of the number of days delayed.
+In the example below, tasks are displayed in descending order of the number of days behind.

-The longer the delay, the higher the priority of the work item is, and you can proceed with the work.
+The greater the delay, the higher the priority of the work item, allowing you to proceed with the work.

 -

-Clicking the name of a work item selects the target work item on the project's WBS.
+Clicking a work item name selects that work item on the project's WBS.

 -

-- By number of days delayed: Determine the priority of work, such as dealing with the most delayed items first.
+- By delay days: Determine the priority of tasks, such as addressing items with the biggest delays first.

-- By due date: Determine when and which items should be implemented.
+- By due date: Determine when and which items should be done.

-- By creation date: Check a list of the most recently added items.
+- By creation date: View a list of recently added items.

-- Updated: Check a list of items whose information has been updated recently.
+- By update date: View a list of items whose information has been recently updated.

 -

-You can also check the delay in progress for each leader by clicking the "Resource Watch" icon.
+You can also check progress delays on a leader-by-leader basis by clicking the "Resource Watch" icon.

-- The number of days delayed shows the work item you are responsible for that is the most delayed.
+- The delay days display the most delayed work item among those you are responsible for.

-- Clicking the resource name will display the resource load screen.
+- Clicking on a resource name will display the resource load screen.

-- The number of days delayed shows the work item you are responsible for that is the most delayed.
+- The delay days display the most delayed work item among those you are responsible for.